Ortus-Solutions/commandbox-tests/README.md

 - `server info property=sites.site3.accessLogPath` should exist and have contents
 - http://site3.com/tea should return 418 status code
 - http://site3.com/boom should return 500 status code
-- http://site3.com/downloads/ returns 200 and directory listing in all profiles
+- http://site3.com/downloads/ returns 403 in all profiles
 - http://site3.com/lucee/admin/server.cfm returns 200 and Lucee admin in all profiles
 - http://site3.com/server.json should return `Site 3 Page is missing: /server.json` and 404 status code